iPublikuj/doctrine-blameable/docs/en/index.md

 * **value**: is used only for event change and with tracked field.
 When the value of tracked field is same as defined, blame is invoked.
 * **association**: is like in doctrine column definition.
 It support two sub-attributes: **column** which define column name in database and **referencedColumn** referenced column name in database

-### Getting user data
+### Assigning user data to listener

 This extension needs some information about user - username, id or full entity, it depend on type of association.
-By default is set string association, so user value have to be string or integer.
+By default is set string association, so user value have to be string or integer value.
 To obtain user information a special [user service](https://github.com/iPublikuj/doctrine-blameable/blob/master/src/IPub/DoctrineBlameable/Security/UserCallable.php) is used.
 This service grab usual Nette\Security\User identity and provide it to the listener.

 If you want to use your custom callable, just define it in the configuration: